Water scarcity in India: Desalination

 Desalination is a potential advanced technique to solve the problem of water shortage, especially in coastal regions.
 Desalination involves treating sea water to remove its salt content, making it fit for drinking.
 In the past decades, Israel has already developed a systematic method to desalinate the sea water into fresh water for industrial and domestic usage.
-India is already looking into installing desalination plants near the coastal regions to fulfil the water needs cities such as Chennai.
+India is already looking into installing desalination plants near the coastal regions to fulfil the water needs of cities such as Chennai.

 Irrigation Techniques

 Employing almost 44% of India's working population, agriculture is one of the most important occupations in India.
 Consequently, up to 80% of the groundwater in India is used for irrigation.
 The Indian Agriculture Institute has been promoting the drip irrigation technology to relieve the water scarcity in India for decades.
 The technology has the advantage of being applicable to all kinds of terrains in the country.
 Furthermore, the technique helps farmers use water more efficiently by modifying the water supply based on the moisture level of the soil.
 With the help of the Indian government, drip irrigation has seen a massive rise in implementation over the last 15 years.
 Currently, almost 351,000 hectares of irrigated land is under drip irrigation, compared to just 40 hectares in 1960s.